John Zakour

 John Zakour (born 1957) is an American science-fiction and humor writer.

 Biography

 Zakour was born in upstate New York, in 1957.
 He is a graduate of the State University of New York at Potsdam where he received a BA in computer science.
 Before becoming a popular writer he worked for many years as a database programmer/Web guy for the New York State Agricultural Experiment Station, which is part of Cornell University.
 He has also been an Emergency Medical Technician and a judo instructor.
-He also has an online MA in human behavior and is a Chief Happiness Practitioner.
+He also has an online MA in human behavior an EdM in Health Education and is a Chief Happiness Practitioner.
 He is married and has one son.